Gravel to Gravel Initiative

-The Department of the Interior is investing funding from President Biden’s Bipartisan Infrastructure Law to improve the resilience of ecosystems and salmon in Alaska’s Yukon, Kuskokwim and Norton Sound region as part of the Gravel to Gravel Keystone Initiative.
+The Department of the Interior is investing in resilient ecosystems and the salmon crisis in Alaska’s Yukon, Kuskokwim and Norton Sound region as part of the Gravel to Gravel Initiative.
 This initiative is a multi-million-dollar investment called Gravel to Gravel, and it's made up of three elements:

 - Investments to improve resiliency of Pacific salmon